cloudtechmasters/audit_rbac_user_activity_in_EKS/README.md

  1. Create test deployment and service on EKS.
  2. Create SA for test user with read only view
  3. Enable Audit log from AWS console
+ 4. Enable Audit log from AWS console
- 4. Monitor ser activities in cloudwatch ingsights
+ 5. Monitor service account activities in cloudwatch ingsights